NathanDWalsh/els/README.md

 ## Advanced usage

-When using databases and remote files, the .eel.yml files will have to be used.
+When using databases and remote files, the .els.yml files will have to be used.

-## eel object model
+## els object model

-eel works with frames and containers as outlined in the below diagram:
+els works with frames and containers as outlined in the below diagram:

 ```mermaid
 ---